-Military on standby ahead of Indian guru's rape sentencing
+Indian guru sentenced to 20 years in prison for rape

 Dera Sacha Sauda, which describes itself as a "selfless socio-spiritual organization," has ashrams across 10 states and union territories across India and claims to have millions followers worldwide.

-In the small town of Sirsa, located 150 miles away from Panchula, thousands of devotees have gathered at the group's headquarters.
+In the small town of Sirsa, located 150 miles away from Panchkula, thousands of devotees have gathered at the group's headquarters.

 "The followers are still inside the compound and they could be in the numbers of 10,000 and upwards though people are leaving the compound," Vijay Kumar, the Deputy Superintendent of Police in Sirsa, told CNN.

-Kumar added that a curfew and a ban on the gathering of five or more persons was still in place in Sirsa in the coming days.
+Kumar added that a curfew and a ban on the gathering of five or more persons will remain in place in Sirsa throughout the coming days.

 Cult icon